amanbytes/Android-Lockscreen-Payload/README.md

 ## Usage

-You can simply copy-paste the ducky script from **payload.txt** file into your bad usb
+You can simply copy-paste the ducky script from **payload.txt** file into your bad usb or if you want to create you own ducky script with some changes then you can use **ducky_writer.py** file

 ## Notice !